vidup/mockit/README.md

 DISCLAIMER: This readme is for the V1 beta version.

-This is a fun little experiment I'm doing to build a lightweight Mokito inspired mocking library.
+Mockit is a little experiment to help build mocked versions of functions, classes and abstract classes in TypeScript.
+It's inspired by Java's Mockito, although quite different in usage.
-It gives you access to helpers to mock and spy functions, classes and abstract classes (even their abstract methods !).
-This is a work in progress and is subject to change completely and breakingly.
-Feel free to contribute though.

-# Philosophy
-(skip this for code examples below)

 The idea behind this library is to provide a simple way to mock and spy injected dependencies in your code.
 I'm a big fan of dependency injection as a way to write testable code.
 In Typescript it's as easy as passing them as function parameters.

 However, I found that mocking dependencies in Typescript is a bit of a pain: you're often forced to build fake implementations of your dependencies, which can be a bit tedious, especially as they grow more complex.
-It's fragile.
+It's fragile when change occurs.
 Changing the original signature (like adding another method to a class) forces you to correct your mocks one by one, or worse, use `@ts-ignore` and `@ts-expect-error` everywhere).

-Sadly, I found the mocking ecosystem either too heavy (like the great `ts-mockito` package, sadly not that much maintained anymore) or too framework specific ( `jest` utilities like `mockImplementationOnce`, `mockReturnValueOnce`, `fn()`, `spyOn()`, etc.);

 I needed something that was semantic, easy to use, and independent of any test runner framework too.
 Changing all my tests when switching from `jest` to `vitest` or `ava` is _not_ something I'm a fan of.

-DISCLAIMER: I'm trying to keep this library as lightweight as possible.
-I'm not trying to port Mokito: the `ts-mockito` library already did that way better than I could ever do.
-If you what you're after is a Mokito port, I suggest you use that library instead.
+It leverages the zod library to allow you to check how your spied mocks are being called, with lots of flexibility.

+This is a work in progress and is subject to change completely and breakingly.
+Feel free to contribute though.

 # Mocks